mrsilver76/listporter/README.md

 - Path matching and rewriting issues are now surfaced to users (max 5 per playlist).
 - Replaced `Publish.bat` with a streamlined `Publish.ps1` script for building executables.
 - Added `linux-arm` builds for compatibility with Raspberry Pi 3 devices.
+- Added additional logging to aid in debugging.
 - Added GNU GPL v2 license notice to source files for clarity.

 ### 0.9.3 (24 May 2025)